MIDA-group/MIDA-group.github.io/_pages/announcements.md

 There are currently no open positions.

 ### Masters Thesis offered for VT 2026
-[//]: # (At our lab we host a limited number of thesis projects, listed below.
-Those working on these projects become temporary members of the lab, are expected to complete the project under the agreed time constraints)
+At our lab we host a limited number of thesis projects, listed below.
+Those working on these projects become temporary members of the lab, are expected to complete the project under the agreed time constraints.

 #### Extending AI-Based Cell Graph Analysis of Cancer Tumor Microenvironments to 3D